What’s behind feeling lost and out of sorts? You know, that emotional state you’re in where you feel your life’s out of order.

 1. Loss of control

 We all want some degree of control over our lives.
-We all want our actions to be directed towards some goal and we all want to know where we’re going.
+We all want our actions to be directed towards some worthy goal, and we all want to know where we’re going.

 Let’s say you had an important task to do one morning.
 But as soon as you woke up, you heard that a relative passed away and so you had to visit their family urgently.

-When something about the future is bugging you, you won’t be able to engage all your mental resources on the activity at hand unless you provide your mind with a solution to your worry
+When something about the future bugs you, you can’t engage all your mental resources on the activity at hand unless you provide your mind with a potential solution.

-We live in the age of information overload.
-Our minds haven’t evolved to handle multiple tabs on a computer screen, several apps running on the phone and grabbing some latest news on the TV simultaneously.
+We live in an age of information overload.
+Our minds haven’t evolved to handle multiple tabs on a computer screen, several apps running on the phone, and grabbing some latest news on the TV simultaneously.

-At this point you’ll say that you feel out of sorts but it’s just your mind pulling you in the other direction, asking you to take a break from the stressful activities.
+When that happens, you’ll say you feel out of sorts, but it’s just your mind pulling you in the other direction, asking you to take a break from the stressful activities.

 4. Bad mood

 Many people equate feeling out of sorts to having a bad mood.
 The former is a general sense of not being able to engage your full mental resources on the current activity.

 But on this particular day, your friend refuses to play.
 He says he’s feeling out of sorts.
-It’s not rocket science to guess that he’s in a bad mood because of the messed-up test but you have to understand what’s going on in his mind.
+It’s not rocket science to guess that he’s in a bad mood because of the messed-up test, but you have to understand what’s going on in his mind.

 He hasn’t yet ‘integrated’ the negative life event into his psyche and made peace with what happened.
 He wants more time to reflect on what happened and what possible actions he could take to avoid this in the future.

-It’s because he’ll have dealt with bad mood by promising himself that he’d be better prepared in the future.
+It’s because he’ll have dealt with the bad mood by promising himself that he’d be better prepared in the future.
 No storm of confusion in his psyche and no reason to reflect and brood.
 Also, no reason not to play basketball.